Tavh/customer-platform/README.md

 To Deploy the platoform, only docker is required:

-1. Clone this repository with it's submodules
+1. Clone this repository with
 2. Navigate to /docker-compose
 3. If you're running an ARM CPU, run:
 ```